Real Estate

 The Wright Flyer is neither a Land Surveyor Intern (LSI) nor a Professional Land Surveyor (PLS).
 To prevent misinterpretation and liability, delivered imagery does not include property lines, shading, or geometric boundary indicators.

 Boundary delineation is a technical and legal function that must be performed by licensed professionals.
 Survey boundaries are defined by infinitesimally thin lines connecting specific surveyed features—fundamentally different from the visually thick, interpretive lines commonly used in real estate marketing.
 As a matter of policy, final deliverables will always exclude survey or boundary lines, even with disclaimers or liability waivers.
-If desired, recipients assume full responsibility for adding any markings after delivery.
+Any markings added after delivery are outside The Wright Flyer’s scope of work and remain the sole responsibility of the recipient.

-When projects require surveying, viewshed analysis, or photogrammetry, The Wright Flyer collaborates with licensed surveying and engineering professionals.
-These partnerships ensure that measurement-based work remains accurate, defensible, and appropriately credentialed, while keeping aerial documentation and marketing clearly separated from regulated technical services.
+When projects require surveying, viewshed analysis, photogrammetry, orthomosaic mapping, topographic contours, volumetric calculations, ground control, or other georeferenced measurement deliverables, The Wright Flyer collaborates with licensed surveying and engineering professionals.
+These partnerships ensure that measurement-based work remains accurate, defensible, and appropriately credentialed, while keeping aerial documentation, public-facing visuals, and real estate marketing clearly separated from regulated technical services.

 GET STARTED